-NOTE: Requirements for application include: - a CV, a signed letter of commitment from your clinical site and preceptor and an active nursing license should be included.
+NOTE: Requirements for application include: as part of the application process- a CV, a signed letter of commitment from your clinical site and preceptor and an active nursing license should be included.

 Upon admission, the student will meet with the Associate Dean of Midwifery and Women's Health to discuss an individualized program of study based upon the midwife's experience, length of time out of practice, and intended scope of practice.
 The guidelines and competencies established by the ACNM will be utilized in the formation of the individualized program of study.
 At minimum, the program of study would include advanced didactic coursework focusing on the appropriate area of practice and clinical experiences with the same focus.